torrejonv/ts-sdk/docs/MARKDOWN_VALIDATION_GUIDE.md

-# Markdown Validation Guide for Teranode Documentation
+# Markdown Validation Guide for ts-sdk Documentation

 This guide provides comprehensive solutions to prevent and catch markdown formatting issues that cause problems in Material MkDocs rendering.